Test-writing playbook¶

 - hammer count for the first test for a given row.
 Defaults toread_count_step

-- when enabled, a retention effect baseline is collected by hammering distant rows for the same amount of time that the aggressors would be hammered.first_dummy_row
+- when enabled, a retention effect baseline is collected by hammering distant rows for the same amount of time as the aggressor rowsfirst_dummy_row

 - number of times the hammer count is incremented for each row